YadhuCU/unilink-client/README.md

 # UniLink - Social Media Platform

-UniLink is a full-stack social media platform built with React, Node.js, MongoDB, and Socket.IO.
+UniLink is a full-stack social media platform built with React, Node.js, MongoDB, Express and Socket.IO.
 It provides a Twitter-like experience for users to share thoughts, updates, engage in real-time chat, and receive notifications in a seamless and user-friendly environment.

 ## Table of Contents